-With the context described above in mind, this report has focused on understanding the existing frameworks for initial training and ongoing learning for Type A gasfitting in the State of Victoria and implications for supporting training and upskilling of gasfitters to be competent in working with future fuels.
-Table 18 provides a summary of key considerations raised in this report and their potential implications for supporting gasfitting competency when working with hydrogen fuel and appliances.
-Given that this is the first of three reports as part of this project, these implications provide the basis for further exploration in the later stages of the project.
-The next step will determine if similar or different considerations exist in South Australia.
-This will be followed by an investigation into competence development frameworks used in other trades, particularly during technology transitions.
+With the context described above in mind, this report has focused on understanding the existing frameworks for initial training and ongoing learning for Type A gasfitting in Victoria and South Australia and implications for supporting training and upskilling of gasfitters to be competent in working with future fuels.
+Table 32 provides a summary of key considerations raised in this report and their potential implications for supporting gasfitting competency when working with hydrogen fuel and appliances.
+The next step will be an investigation into competence development frameworks used in other trades, particularly during technology transitions.
 Drawing on the cumulative research findings, the project will present recommendations and principles in a final report due to be completed in November 2022.